 One of country’s most influential producers, Billy Sherrill helped to shape the music’s evolution in the 1970s and beyond.

-Born Billy Norris Sherrill in Phil Campbell, Alabama, on November 5, 1936, he came to country with a broad musical background that informed his production approach.
-In his youth, he often accompanied his evangelist father on piano at revivals.
-Sherrill also worked in Alabama R&B and rock bands and made a few records of his own, including a 1960 Mercury single and the 1967 album Classic Country on Epic Records.
-He gained studio experience in the early 1960s as a producer-engineer for Sam Phillips’s downtown Nashville studio.
-As a producer, though, Sherrill blossomed after Epic hired him for a staff position in 1963.
-At first he handled acts that others preferred not to produce, including the R&B group the Staple Singers and the rock band Barry & the Remains.
-Soon, however, he began making his mark with country artists such as David Houston, whose #1 hit “Almost Persuaded” Sherrill wrote with Glenn Sutton.
-The recording won Houston two 1966 Grammy awards, for Best Country & Western Recording and Best Country & Western Vocal Performance, Male.
+Billy Norris Sherrill came to country music with an expansive musical background that informed his production approach.
+Born in Phil Campbell, Alabama, the young Billy often accompanied his evangelist father on piano at revivals.
+Sherrill played in Alabama R&B and rock bands and made his own records, including the 1967 album Classic Country for Epic Records.
+Sherrill gained studio experience in the early 1960s as a producer-engineer for Sam Phillips’s Nashville studio and blossomed as a producer after Epic hired him for a staff position in 1963.
+Initially, he handled acts others preferred not to produce, including the R&B group The Staple Singers and the rock band Barry & the Remains.
+However, he soon began making his mark with country artists such as David Houston, whose #1 hit “Almost Persuaded” Sherrill wrote with Glenn Sutton.
+The recording won Houston two 1966 Grammy awards—Best Country & Western Recording and Best Country & Western Vocal Performance, Male.
 Sherrill and Sutton received Grammy honors for Best Country & Western Song.

-Producers including Decca’s Owen Bradley—whom Sherrill greatly admired—had already introduced strings and background vocals to country records, but Sherrill took the process noticeably further with lush, layered productions that sometimes approximated those of rock producer Phil Spector.
-Although purists criticized Sherrill’s efforts, the independent-minded producer let strong record sales speak for themselves.
-“His productions were always first class,” said famed producer Jerry Kennedy, “and as the charts indicated, he had a pretty good idea about what record buyers wanted.”
+Other producers, including Decca’s Owen Bradley, had already introduced strings and background vocals to country records.
+Still, Sherrill pushed further and created lush, layered productions that sometimes approximated the “wall of sound” approach of rock producer Phil Spector, which he admired.
+Purists criticized Sherrill’s efforts, but the independent-minded producer let record sales speak for themselves.
+“His productions were always first class,” said producer Jerry Kennedy, “and as the charts indicated, he had a pretty good idea about what record buyers wanted.”

-With Charlie Rich, Sherrill took an artist who had tried jazz, R&B, and pop—all without sustained success—and steered him to country-pop stardom with 1970s crossover smashes such as “Behind Closed Doors” (a double Grammy winner), “The Most Beautiful Girl” (penned by Sherrill, Rory Bourke, and Norro Wilson), and “A Very Special Love Song,” which won a Grammy for Sherrill and Wilson as 1974’s Best Country Song.
-Hits like these secured Sherrill’s place as Vice President–Executive Producer for Columbia-Epic’s Nashville office, a position he assumed in 1980.
+Charlie Rich, an artist who had tried jazz, R&B, and pop all without sustained success, changed his trajectory by following Sherrill’s guidance.
+1970s crossover smashes such as “Behind Closed Doors” (a double Grammy winner), “The Most Beautiful Girl” (penned by Sherrill, Rory Bourke, and Norro Wilson), and “A Very Special Love Song,” which won a Grammy for Sherrill and Wilson as 1974’s Best Country Song, secured Rich’s country-pop stardom and Sherrill’s place as Vice President–Executive Producer for Columbia-Epic’s Nashville office.

-Through the years Sherrill produced and wrote songs for artists including Johnny Cash, Janie Fricke, Marty Robbins, and Joe Stampley.
-And although Sherrill did not immediately embrace Willie Nelson’s minimalist 1975 album Red Headed Stranger—a milestone of the Outlaw movement—he produced hits with some of country music’s most free-spirited personalities.
-In addition to Jones, he worked with David Allan Coe (“Mona Lisa Lost Her Smile”), Johnny Paycheck (“Take This Job and Shove It”), and Tanya Tucker (“Delta Dawn”).
-Occasionally he also recorded artists outside country music’s mainstream, such as R&B icon Ray Charles and British rocker Elvis Costello.
+Sherrill produced hits with some of country music’s most free-spirited personalities, such as David Allan Coe (“Mona Lisa Lost Her Smile”), Johnny Paycheck (“Take This Job and Shove It”), and Tanya Tucker (“Delta Dawn”).
+He occasionally recorded artists from other genres—R&B icon Ray Charles and British rocker Elvis Costello to name a few.

-Sherrill left Columbia in 1985 to become an independent producer.
-As such, he continued to work with George Jones and other artists, and sometimes developed new acts such as Shelby Lynne.
-By the early 1990s he was virtually retired, but he could look back on a record of achievement that continues to influence the country music world.
-Sherrill was elected to the Country Music Hall of Fame in 2010.
+Sherrill joined the Nashville Songwriters Hall of Fame in 1984.
+He left Columbia in 1985 to become an independent producer, but his influence remained.
+He continued to work with George Jones and other artists and developed new acts such as Shelby Lynne.
+He was inducted into the Country Music Hall of Fame in 2010.

 -Adapted from the Country Music Hall of Fame® and Museum’s Encyclopedia of Country Music, published by Oxford University Press.